This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Updated: 26th August 2015

-Watching the sunrise over Bagan and seeing the old Pagan Kingdom in all its glory had always been on my bucket-list
+Watching the sunrise over Bagan and seeing the old Pagan Kingdom in all its glory had always been on my bucket list.

-What wasn’t on my bucket-list was dropping a crazy amount of money to see it ($300+).
+What wasn’t on my bucket list was dropping a crazy amount of money to see it ($300+).
 A very generous birthday present, however, meant I could witness this landscape that is literally littered with pagodas, we’re talking over 2000 temples, from a bird’s eye view.

-The important question, was it worth it?
+The important question is, was it worth it?